ThinkAsperger's Program and Screening Questionnaire

 ThinkAsperger's Mobile App

-Recently, SARRC unveiled the ThinkAsperger's mobile app.
-Download the app and screening questionnaire for free by searching "ThinkAsperger's" via the App Store or Google Play.
+SARRC's ThinkAsperger's mobile app can be downloaded for free by searching "ThinkAsperger's" via the App Store or Google Play.
 If you think your child may have ASD, complete the Social Challenges Screening Questionnaire online or via the mobile app.
 SARRC developed this questionnaire to inform professionals about children who should have a formal evaluation for autism spectrum disorder.
 For further evaluation and resources, contact SARRC at 602.340.8717.

 Asperger’s disorder is one of three previously separate subtypes of autism that was folded into a single diagnosis of autism spectrum disorder (ASD) after the publication of the DSM-5 diagnostic manual in 2013.
 Children and adults diagnosed with Asperger’s disorder have difficulty with social interactions and exhibit a restricted range of interests and/or repetitive behaviors.
 Asperger’s can be particularly difficult to detect in people of all ages.
 Children are often overlooked because language development, while sometimes odd, is not delayed, and there is no obvious cognitive impairment.
 Older individuals might be struggling with social challenges, but problems may be difficult to detect unless a more serious problem, like depression, emerge.